-More about jumbo HDB flats
+More about Jumbo HDB flats

-Why would you want a jumbo flat?
+Why would you want a Jumbo HDB flat?

 If you want a themed home, such as French Cottage, Industrial, Shabby Chic, etc., there’s only so much you can do within a regular HDB unit.
 The only consistent theme in most HDB flats seems to be claustrophobic-chic.